Glossary of Terms

 Accuplacer: A suite of computerized tests that determines knowledge in math, reading, and writing as a student prepares to enroll in college-level courses.
 The results of the assessment are used by academic advisors to place students in first-year classes.
 The Accuplacer can be taken on campus through the Testing Center and should be taken before starting college classes.

-Associate's Degree: An undergraduate degree awarded by Dalton State College upon successful completion of a program of study, usually requiring two or more years of full-time study.
-Some Associate degrees prepare students to continue their studies to complete a Bachelor’s degree.
-Other Associate degrees prepare students to move into a specific occupation.
+Associate Degree: An undergraduate degree awarded by Dalton State College upon successful completion of a program of study, usually requiring two or more years of full-time study.
+Some associate degrees prepare students to continue their studies to complete a bachelor’s degree.
+Other associate degrees prepare students to move into a specific occupation.

 Audit: To sit in on a class to gain knowledge about a subject, but without receiving credit toward a degree.
 Tuition is charged to audit a class, and Financial Aid does not cover audit classes.